Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Most did not know about the community garden, pataka kai and food bank
+They hadn't realised how many different local food sources there were, and iniatives that helped use food waste.

 Helpful Report